dragen1860/CapsNet-Pytorch/README.md

 3. turn on tensorboard
 >$ tensorboard --logdir runs

+## Step 4.
+Validate CapsNet on MNIST
-4. OR you can comment the part of train code and test its performance with pretrained model `mdl` file.
+OR you can comment the part of train code and test its performance with pretrained model `mdl` file.

 # Results